 Annie Harrison is a Detective at the Ingham County Sheriff's Office specializing in Child Abuse and Sexual Assault.
 She is dedicated to holding offenders accountable, bringing justice to victims and offering practical training to other professionals on the local, state and national level.
 Annie has interviewed over 400 children and investigated hundreds of crimes of sexual violence.
 Annie is Board President for Small Talk Children's Assessment Center.
 She was Chair of Ingham County Child Death review from 2012-2016.
 In 2014-2015 she was a member of the Michigan Sexual Assault Model Policy Project.
 In 2016 Annie was appointed by the Governor to serve a 3 year term on the Crime Victim Services Commission where she assists in the oversight of the Crime Victim Compensation Program.
 In 2017, Annie was recognized at the State Capitol with the award titled “Beyond the Call of Duty” by The Michigan Crime Victim Foundation.
 Annie has served as the Ingham County Sheriff's Office Explorer Post Advisor for over 15 years, where she is committed to shaping the next generation of Law Enforcement.
 She received her Bachelor of Arts from Michigan State University in Social Relations, Criminal Justice and Jewish Studies.
 She graduated from the Mid-Michigan Police Academy, where she now instructs.
-Annie resides with her husband and daughters in Lansing.
+Annie resides with her husband and daughters in Dewitt.

 Patricia Scott is an attorney with Foster, Swift, Collins & Smith, PC.
 Patricia focuses her practice in the areas of Bankruptcy, Banking and Finance, Collections, Real Estate, and Commercial Litigation.
 She represents creditors in Chapter 7, 11 and 13 cases and Chapter 7 Trustees in all aspects of the bankruptcy estate.
 Patricia also represents small and mid-sized businesses to large corporations in multi-faceted litigation matters in state and federal court.
 Her work with financial institutions includes, loan workouts, foreclosures, collections, receiverships and various complex banking and finance issues.
 Patricia received her law degree from Thomas M. Cooley Law School, and graduated second in her class with magna cum laude honors.
 She resides in DeWitt, Michigan with her husband Michael.
 Patricia and Michael have one daughter, Megan, who attends Grand Valley State University.